 Consider how the history of California and the West Coast was significantly affected by the presence of even the relatively small number of Chinese immigrants.
 Examine whether that history has a new significance today, when modern China has again become a great power and new generations of Asian-American immigrants have arrived.

-CONTENDING VOICES: GEORGE WASHINGTON PLUNKITT VS. THEODORE ROOSEVELT

-Questions for Class Discussion

-1. How did Plunkitt argue that patronage and political parties were key to effective government?

-2. How did Roosevelt offer a contrary view of the effect of patronage on effective government?

-expanding the “varying viewpoints”
+varying viewpoints

+Expanding the View

 Richard Hofstadter, The Age of Reform (1955).